aj-medianet/energy-usage-app/README.md

 ## Steps to take before you work on something

-- Pull most current version of the project, install any new node_modules, run the site
+- Pull most current version of the project, install any new node_modules, run the app
 ```
 git pull
 npm install